nymtech/nym/documentation/operators/src/nodes/maintenance.md

 #### systemd

-Here's a systemd service file to do that:
+To automate with `systemd` use this init service file and follow the steps below.

 ##### For Mix Node